ansible/ansible/CONTRIBUTING.md

 If you'd like to contribute a new module
 ========================================
 Ansible welcomes new modules.
-Please be certain that you've read the [module development guide and standards](http://docs.ansible.com/developing_modules.html) thoroughly before submitting your module.
+Please be certain that you've read the [module maintainer guide and standards](./GUIDELINES.md) thoroughly before submitting your module.

-Each new module requires two current module owners to approve a new module for inclusion.
 The Ansible community reviews new modules as often as possible, but please be patient; there are a lot of new module submissions in the pipeline, and it takes time to evaluate a new module for its adherence to module standards.

 Once your module is accepted, you become responsible for maintenance of that module, which means responding to pull requests and issues in a reasonably timely manner.